Paul Schulz (ufologist)

 Paul Schulz (8 July 1925 – 25 February 2013) was a German Posadist political theorist and ufologist who is credited with strong infusion of esotericism into Posadist thought.
 Besides publishing his own works on esoteric Posadism, including his own political newspaper Gesellschaftsreform jetzt!
 (Social Reform Now!), he also translated many works of Juan Posadas into the German language.
-Schulz allegedly founded and led the unsuccessful German Posadist Communist Party.
+Schulz founded and led the unsuccessful German Posadist Communist Party.

 Biography

 Schulz was born to Jewish parents in Berlin, Weimar Germany on 8 July 1925.
 The marriage of his parents would later be described as "disastrous" from the start, which would shape Schulz.
 When he was 13 years old, Schulz and his parents fled to Argentina to escape persecution under the Nazi regime.
-In Argentina, Schulz would later come to know the trotskyist revolutionary Juan Posadas, with whom he claimed to feel a deep connection, and viewed as "a truly great man".
+In Argentina, Schulz would later come to know the Trotskyist revolutionary Juan Posadas, with whom he claimed to feel a deep connection, and viewed as "a truly great man".
 Posadas would reportedly give his life meaning, rescuing him from loneliness and depression.

-Schulz would become a militant for the Workers' Party and the Grupo Cuarta Internacional (GCI) under Posadas.
+Schulz became a militant for the Workers' Party and the Grupo Cuarta Internacional (GCI) under Posadas.
 From 1959 to 1961, Schulz was, along with two other militants, sent to the Moroccan city of Kentira by Posadas in order aid Michel Pablo, who had transformed a citrus plantation into a secret munitions factory built to supply the National Liberation Front during the Algerian national liberation struggle against France.

-Schulz would return to West Germany at the end of 1969, where he would temporarily settle in Frankfurt and work for Opel as a metallurgist.
+Schulz returned to West Germany at the end of 1969, where he would temporarily settle in Frankfurt and work for Opel as a metallurgist.
 During this time, Schulz was involved in union activities.
-After his retirement, Schulz would settle in Treptow, East Berlin, where he rented an apartment with his spouse, Eva-Marie Wanke.
-In his apartment, Schulz would set up a printing shop and bookbindery, where he personally write, print, and bind books, magazines, and brochures which he would try to sell on markets in Berlin.
-Schulz and his spouse would move to Neukölln in 2007.
+After his retirement, Schulz settled in Treptow, East Berlin, where he rented an apartment with his spouse, Eva-Marie Wanke.
+In his apartment, Schulz set up a printing shop and bookbindery, where he would personally write, print, and bind books, magazines, and brochures which he would try to sell on markets in Berlin.
+Schulz and his spouse moved to Neukölln in 2007.

-Schulz would join the German section of the Fourth International Posadist (German: Deutsche Sektion der IV.
-Internationale Trotzkisten-Posadisten), a small group of about 30 members in Frankfurt, spokesperson of which being the former KPD member Harald Grünberg.
+Schulz joined the German section of the Fourth International–Posadist (German: Deutsche Sektion der IV.
+Internationale Trotzkisten-Posadisten), a small group of about 30 members in Frankfurt, the spokesperson of which was the former KPD member Harald Grünberg.
 The group split up after the death of Posadas in May 1981.
-Grünberg would later work for The Left Party.PDS.
+Grünberg later worked for The Left Party.PDS.

 Posadas's death in 1981 reportedly caused the life of Schulz to fall apart as he would lose basic social skills and his marriage would "disintegrate", causing his renewed fall into depression.
 In 1983, at the age of 58, Schulz reported to experience an awakening, starting to hear the voices of aliens and writing of a "sudden change" in his personality as well as outlook upon his return from Latin America earlier that year.

-Schulz would die of a lung infection on the 25 February 2013 at the age of 87.
-He was buried on the St. Thomas Friedhof in Neukölln on the 8 March 2013.
+Schulz died of a lung infection on 25 February 2013 at the age of 87.
+He was buried at St. Thomas Friedhof in Neukölln on 8 March 2013.